-North Wood Morris needs you...
+North Wood Morris & North Wood Way Morris needs you...

-- Experienced musicians welcome

-- Convinced you can't dance?
+- Convinced you can't dance? - Join our Croydon based mixed teams and keep fit

-- Lots of fun and keeps you fit?

 We are eager to welcome new members musicians & dancers, experienced or not - we will teach from scratch.
 Join our Croydon based team and keep the English tradition alive.
 Practices take place in Purley, Surrey on a Thursday evening.
 Email: bagman@northwoodmorris.co.uk